-Not only does the 1875 Liberty Gold Eagle have the lowest mintage for the series, it also has the lowest mintage for the denomination or any United States gold coin struck for circulation.
-A mere 100 circulation strikes were produced by the Philadelphia Mint for this year.
-Needless to say, this is an extremely prized rarity that generates considerable excitement when an example appears at auction.
+Not only does the 1875 Liberty Gold Eagle (Buy on eBay) carry lowest mintage for the series, it also has the lowest mintage of any United States gold coin ever struck for circulation.
+The Philadelphia Mint produced the miniscule mintage of just 100 pieces.
+Needless to say, this is issue represents a prized rarity that generates considerable excitement whenever a specimen appears at auction.

-The Philadelphia Mint also struck 20 proof examples for this date.
-Due to a higher survival rate than the circulation strikes, approximately an equal number of 1875 Proof Eagles exist.
+In addition to the meager number of circulation strikes, the Philadelphia Mint also struck 20 pieces in proof format.
+Due to a higher survival rate, approximately an equal number of proofs and circulation strikes exist.
 The difference between a circulated proof and circulation strike is noted by the placement of the date, particularly the first digit.

 The finest known proof example graded NGC PF 65 Ultra Cameo sold for $172,500 at auction in January 2007.

 - Weight: 16.718 grams

 - Diameter: 27 mm